-12.60 Revalidation Product Quality Reviews (PQR) (see 2.5) should assess the requirement for revalida- tion.
-Significant changes made to systems/processes or significant changes in product qual- ity (see chapter 13) will require evaluation for revalidation.
+12.60 Revalidation Product Quality Reviews (PQR) (see 2.5) should assess the requirement for revalidation as part of the Continuous Process Verification program.
+Significant changes made to systems/processes or significant changes in product quality (see chapter 13) will require evaluation for revalidation.
 Besides the PQR a periodical System Quality Review (SQR) should be in place for systems like utilities, equipment, IT-systems.
 The frequency to perform these SQR's is depending to the criticality of the system in the API manufacturing process and must be pre-defined.